cti-nts/keycloak-gsis-providers/README.md

 **Quick**: Download <a href="https://github.com/cti-nts/keycloak-gsis-providers/releases/latest">latest release</a> jar from Releases page.
 Then deploy it into ```$KEYCLOAK_HOME/standalone/deployments/``` directory.

 You will need a functional Keycloak deployment.
-You can read <a href="https://www.keycloak.org/docs/latest/getting_started/" target="_blank">Keycloak getting started guide</a> for instructions on setting up a keycloak instance.
+You can read <a href="https://www.keycloak.org/docs/latest/getting_started/" target="_blank">Keycloak getting started guide</a> for instructions on setting up a Keycloak instance.
 You can also <a href="https://www.keycloak.org/getting-started/getting-started-docker" target="_blank">run Keycloak as a Docker Container</a> , or deploy Keycloak on Kubernetes via <a href="https://www.keycloak.org/getting-started/getting-started-kube" target="_blank">plain manifest</a> or using the <a href="https://www.keycloak.org/getting-started/getting-started-operator-kubernetes" target="_blank">Keycloak Operator</a>.

 After having set up your Keycloak download <a href="https://github.com/cti-nts/keycloak-gsis-providers/releases/latest">the latest Keycloak Gsis Providers release</a> jar and install it to your instance.
-See <a href="https://www.keycloak.org/docs/latest/server_installation/index.html#distribution-directory-structure" target="_blank">Keycloak server installation documnetation</a> for more info.
+See <a href="https://www.keycloak.org/docs/latest/server_installation/index.html#distribution-directory-structure" target="_blank">Keycloak server installation documentation</a> for more info.
 You can also easily <a href="https://www.keycloak.org/docs/latest/server_installation/index.html#_operator-extensions" target="_blank"> deploy the extension wthrough Keycloak Manifest</a> if you are using Keycloak Operator on Kubernetes.

-After succesfully installing the extension the following options will be available through Identity Providers -> Add Provider Keycloak administration console menu:
+After successfully installing the extension the following options will be available through Identity Providers -> Add Provider Keycloak administration console menu:

 - GsisTaxisTest (TAXISnet testing)
 - GsisTaxis (TAXISnet production)